AjehAbraham/alx-low_level_programming/README.md

-learning about more pointers,arrays and strings in C
+Learning all about C which include loops,conditional statement,arrays,pointers and strings.